 Our Career Strategies Programme (CSP) is one of our leading talent programmes for our people.
-The purpose of this programme is to help address gender and racial diversity through the provision of a specialised talent identification and development programme.
-This addresses the barriers that can get in the way of the progression and retention of women and Black, Asian, and ethnic minority professionals.
+The purpose of this programme is to help address under representation through the provision of a talent and development programme.
+This addresses the barriers that can get in the way of progression and retention.

-Data
+Data and strategy

-Our focus for the coming year will be to continue improving disclosure of diversity data in order to gain a more accurate picture and analyse data across application to interview rates, interview to offer rates, retention, promotion and attrition.
+Our focus for the coming year will be to continue improving disclosure of diversity data and introduce a refreshed race and ethnicity strategy for the firm.

-Employee pay and bonus gap data
+UK Employee pay and bonus gap data